nosilver4u/ewww-image-optimizer/readme.txt

 = Can I resize my images with this plugin? =

-Yes, you can, set it up on the Advanced tab.
+Yes, you can, set it up on the Resize tab.

 = Can I lower the compression setting for JPGs to save more space? =